Endogen/Telegram-Kraken-Bot/README.md

 - `/shutdown`: Shutdown the bot

 ## Development
-I know that it is unconventional to have the whole source code in just one file.
+I know that it is unusual to have the whole source code in just one file.
 At some point i should have been switching to object orientation and multiple files but i kind of like the idea to have it all in just one file and object orientation would only blow up the code.
 This also makes the `/update` command much simpler :)

 ### Todo
 ##### Priority 1